 can be transferred to offset IHT on the 2nd estate.

 What does that mean?
 Well, for most married couples (or legal Civil Partners) it

-means that the first to pass away can leave everything to the survivor and then the
+means that the first to pass away can leave everything to the surviving spouse tax-free

 As ever with tax rules there are regulations around this and it does NOT happen automatically.